mnmustafa1109/logn/src/content/blog/the-issue-with-dynamically-typed-langugaes.md

 In the book *Think Like a CTO* by Alan Williamson, there’s a very unrelated but a great saying:

-> "Structures ensure consistency."
+> Structures ensure consistency.

 Programming languages like **Rust** and **Java** ensure we code in a certain way.
 It is hard to adapt to these requirements and get used to them.
 But over the long run, it ensures we are writing something that operates and behaves **consistently**—unlike, well, you might have seen all the **JavaScript memes**.

 As **Martin Fowler**, a thought leader in software engineering, once said:

-> "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."
+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.

 Ensuring a lot of structure in terms of: